NH’s Student Database

 The first meeting was held on Wednesday, September 14th and the committee members are Rep. Glenn Cordelli, Rep. Elizabeth Ferreira, Rep. Barbara Shaw, and Sen. Kevin Avard.
 A quorum was not present so only the scope and preliminary information was discussed.
 A second meeting was not set, but is expected before the end of September.

 Proponents of the bill suspect the state Department of Education is collecting more information for the database than has been previously stated.
-The state DOE says they collect roughly 30 to 40 data points on public school students; however, the US DOE says they gather 400 data points on students across the country, some of which are not related to simple demographics or academic areas, including base salary or wage, family income range (not just whether they qualify for programs like Free and Reduced Lunch), marital status, voting status, and work experience.
-Note this is the list of categories for elementary and secondary students, not post-secondary students or faculty.
-If this is a database to track students after they graduate, maybe some of these categories would apply, but they are very odd for a K-12 database.
+The state DOE says they collect roughly 30 to 40 data points on public school students; however, the US DOE gathers massive amounts and types of data re students and faculty across the country, some of which are not related to simple demographics or academic areas: family income (not just whether they qualify for programs like Free and Reduced Lunch); dental, hearing, and vision screening information; disciplinary incidents; the parents’ educational achievement; participation in sports and fraternity/sorority; participation in scheduled well-child screenings, as well as the student’s weight at birth and weeks of gestation.
+These go far beyond basic demographics and academic records.

 The NH DOE states that the creation of the SLDS came about through federal grants and is closely tied to another data-collection project called the Initiative for School Empowerment and Excellence (i4see) program.
 The state openly says it is student and school level data centralized in a massive database.
 What exactly do these grants require?
 This is one of the critical questions the study committee wants to address.